-Alaska Airlines’ Mileage Plan was a big dissappointment this month.
-While redemptions that did exsist were decent, availability was terrible, only 50.63%.
-Accordingly, this month’s valuation took a big hit.
-After all calculations were complete, we ended up with an ACRV of just $0.0065 per Mileage Plan mile.
-This is a sharp decline from the plan’s previous valuation, $0.0105.
+Alaska Airlines’ Mileage Plan continues to be disappointing.
+While redemptions that did exist were decent, availability was terrible, only 51.85%.
+Furthermore, this lack of award space has held relatively steady since we last performed a full reckoning in March.
+Back then, it was just 50.63%.
+Not a good sign for things to come.
+After all calculations were complete, we ended up with an ACRV of just $0.0084 per Alaska Mileage Plan mile.
+Sadly, this is represents a 29% increase in value over the prior period.

 As is the case with most award redemptions, the greatest ROI is going to come from international premium cabin travel.
 Despite not having much of an international presence, Alaska does codeshare book on many other carriers, most notably, American, British Airways and Emirates.